-Born in Penticton British Columbia in 1935, George Bowering has had a multi-faceted career as novelist, editor, radio personality, professor and poet.
-After serving as an aerial photographer in the RCAF, he attended the University of British Columbia where he earned a BA in History and an MA in English, and took part in establishing the post modernist, avant-garde movement in BC by co-founding and co-editing TISH.
-Bowering has taught at the University of Calgary, the University of Western Ontario and now teaches at Simon Fraser University in Vancouver.
-He is one of Canada’s most prolific writers of poetry, short stories and novels with more than 40 titles to his credit.
-Bowering won the 1969 Governor General’s Literary Award in the poetry category for his works The Gangs of Cosmos and Rocky Mountain Foot.
-He also won the Governor General’s Award for Fiction in 1980 for his novel Burning Water.
+Born in Penticton, British Columbia in 1935, George Bowering has had a multi-faceted career as poet, novelist, essayist, critic, teacher, historian, and editor.
+After serving as an aerial photographer in the RCAF, he attended the University of British Columbia where he earned a BA in History and an MA in English, and took part in establishing the post modernist, avant-garde movement in B.C. by co-founding and co-editing TISH.
+Bowering taught at the University of Calgary, the University of Western Ontario, and Simon Fraser University in Vancouver.
+He is one of Canada’s most prolific writers of poetry, short stories and novels with more than 100 titles to his credit.

 Judges’ Citation